medaqueno/boilerwork/Readme.md

 -   Database Migrations (pending)
 -   Middleware (pending, maybe will not be included)
 -   Adapter to RabbitMQ: Pub/Sub, Queues (Should be revised)
--   Adapter to Kafka: Pub/Sub, Queues
+-   Adapter to Kafka: Pub/Sub, Topics
 -   Scheduler to subscribe using a provider to messaging.
-Queues/exchanges -> Classes/subscribers
 -   Examples: Commands, Queries, persist In Memory, tests.

 ## Basic Request Lifecycle